asburlan/deepcode-challenge-uottahack7/README.md

 ### to run
-sequentially run the ipynb with priv while the input file named sample.txt is in the cwd
+i. sequentially run the ipynb with priv while the input file named sample.txt is in the cwd

+ii. 'streamlit run main.py' when finished with the final output in the cwd